Skip to main content

 What is the Formula Library?

-The Formula Library, is a core feature of the new Reporting Studio that allows you to builder your own custom formulas for use in KPIs and Charts.
+The Formula Library is a core feature of the new Reporting Studio that allows you to build your own custom formulas for use in KPIs and Charts.
 This functionality is available at both the organisation level (for practice-wide metrics) and the individual farm level (for bespoke farm setups).

-Where this is really significant, is it allows accounting practices to load in their “secret recipe” bespoke formulas unique to their practice.
+This allows accounting practices to load in their formulas unique to their practice.
 These custom metrics are often part of an organisation’s unique competitive advantage for advisory services.
-Having the ability to now include this within your reporting suite in Figured is an incredible opportunity and removes much of the stress and fuss of having external spreadsheets for these.
+Having these formulas directly in Figured removes the need for external spreadsheets, keeping everything in one place.

 Managing your Formulas

-To manage formulas, first navigate to the Formula Library, this area is located under the Reporting Studio heading of the blue navigation panel of your Organisation.
+To manage formulas, first navigate to the Formula Library.
+This area is located under the Reporting Studio heading of the blue navigation panel of your Organisation.
 If you are not an admin of your organisation you will not have access to this.
-Here you will all of the existing formulas available for use in Custom Reports.
+Here you will find all of the existing formulas available for use in Custom Reports.

 No Status - Formulas listed with no visible status are the Formulas created by someone in your Organisation.